-Every team can do up to three tasks in one instance of the General Purpose Test.
+Every team can do up to two tasks in one instance of the General Purpose Test.
 Before every task instance, the team may choose the category.
-That is, it is not only possible to do all three categories, but also to repeat a category.
+That is, it is not only possible to do both categories, but also to repeat a category.
 The final score for the General Purpose test is the sum of the maximum scores for each category, i.e., $\max(\text{Cat.
 1}) + \max(\text{Cat.
-2}) + \max(\text{Cat.
-1})$ .
+2})$.
 Here it is referred to the score sheet.
 It is, however, not allowed to tell the robot from which category the next task is coming.
 That is, the user (selected by the team) is only allowed to repeat sentences giving by the task generating program or the referee/TC members in the arena.